Constraining parameters of low mass merging compact binary systems with Einstein Telescope alone: The plan of the analysis

 \section{The plan of the analysis}

-We use the response function in the defined in the \S \ref{sec:ET_single}, given by equation (\ref{antenna_long}), in the Celestial sphere frame of reference \cite{PhysRevD.58.063001}, for this long duration analysis.
-Assuming that the response functions do not change much during 5 minutes, we divide the inspiral signal into 5 minutes segments from the time it enters the detection band at 1 Hz.
-The duration of the last segment will be $\leq$ 5 minutes since it is limited by $f_{max}$, the frequency at the end of the inspiral, given by equation (\ref{fmax}).
+We use the response functions given by Eq. (\ref{antenna_long}), as defined in Sec. \ref{sec:ET_single}, in the Celestial sphere frame of reference \cite{PhysRevD.58.063001}, for this long-duration signal analysis.
+Assuming that the response functions do not change much during 5 min, we divide the inspiral signal into 5 minutes segments from the time it enters the detection band at 1 Hz.
+The duration of the last segment will be $\leq$ 5 min, since it is limited by $f_{max}$, the frequency at the end of the inspiral, given by Eq. (\ref{fmax}).

-We assume that in the case of detection of a coalescing low mass binary system, the observables $D$ are as follows: (a) The three signal to noise ratios (SNRs) $\rho^i_j$ defined by equation (\ref{snr}) for each $i^{th}$ segment of the signal. (b) The phase of the strain $\Phi^i_{o,j}$ for $j = (1,2,3)$ corresponding to three detectors, defined in equation (\ref{snr_phase}) for each $i^{th}$ segment of the signal.
-The quantity $\Phi_0$ is the best match phase obtained by maximising the matched - filter output over the phase of the strain $h(t)$.
-The details are given in \cite{Findchirp}. (c) The gravitational wave frequency at the start and end of each segment of the detected signal. (d) The redshifted chirp mass $\mathcal{M}_{z}$. (e) The frequency at the end of the inspiral, corresponding to the innermost stable circular orbit, $f_{max}$.
+We assume that in the case of detection of a coalescing low mass binary system, the observables $D$ are as follows: (a) The three SNRs $\rho^i_j$ defined by Eq. (\ref{snr}) for each $i^{th}$ segment of the signal. (b) The phase of the strain $\Phi^i_{o,j}$ for $j = (1,2,3)$ corresponding to three detectors, defined in Eq. (\ref{snr_phase}) for each $i^{th}$ segment of the signal.
+The quantity $\Phi_0$ is the best match phase obtained by maximizing the matched-filter output over the phase of the strain $h(t)$.
+The details are given in Ref. \cite{Findchirp}. (c) The GW frequency at the start and end of each segment of the detected signal. (d) The redshifted chirp mass $\mathcal{M}_{z}$. (e) The frequency at the end of the inspiral, corresponding to the innermost stable circular orbit, $f_{max}$.

-The observed gravitational wave frequency $f^{obs}_{gw}$ can be calculated using equation (4.195) in \citet{Maggiore:1900zz}:
+The observed GW frequency $f^{obs}_{gw}$ can be calculated using Eq.
+(4.195) in \citet{Maggiore:1900zz}

 where $\tau_{obs}$ is the time to coalescence measured in the observer's frame.
 The minimum frequency for the detection sensitivity of the detector and the frequency $f_{max}$ sets the limit on $\tau_{obs}$ spent in the detection band.